kailermai/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-(constraints/ technical requirement)
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
-(performance requirement)
 3. A user with above-average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. Should be usable by a novice who has never used admin tracking platforms. (quality requirement)
+4. Should be usable by a novice who has never used admin tracking platforms.
 5. The product does not cover communicating with contacts and submission/grading of assignments.
-(notes about project scope)
-6. The product should not lose any data when the application crashes or exits unexpectedly. (reliability requirement)
+6. The product should not lose any data when the application crashes or exits unexpectedly.

 ### Glossary